 A brand style guide essentially tells you the right colours, typeface, shapes and design elements you can use for the brand’s advantage.
 No company exists without proper style guides, which help them create a consistent look.

-Trying to define a tone and style for your brand without following proper guidelines can give the brand an inconsistent and messy appearance, which is very unappealing to audiences.
+Adhering to appropriate guidelines while defining your brand’s tone and style can ensure brand consistency and avert an inconsistent or messy appearance, which is very unappealing to your target audience.

-If you are struggling with creating a brand style guide for your company, take a look at some of the examples followed by top brands in the industry.
+If you are struggling with creating a consistent brand style guide for your company, look at some examples followed by top brands in the industry.
 Additionally, you can check out their marketing strategies and how they use certain colours, fonts, and themes to the optimum advantage.

 Building a Brand for Your Business

-The brand style guide and brand identity are two important assets for any brand that can affect how their target audiences perceive them.
+The brand style guide and identity are two important assets for any brand that can affect how its target audiences perceive them.

 With your style guide in hand, it won’t be long before customers see your brand as one of the industry’s best, most appealing ones!